 If the finish becomes dull or so dirty that soap and water are no longer effective, any mild polish will restore the shine.

-You can wax the Peinert 26, just like your car, to preserve the finish.
+You can wax the Peinert single, just like your car, to preserve the finish.
 To be technically exact, wax will slow the boat down in the water, but it is on the order of a tenth of a percent.
 Car wax is fine, you don't need marine or fiberglass wax, which is the same stuff but costs twice as much.

-The only wear parts are the oarlocks, tracks, wheels and footstrap.
+The only wear parts are the oarlocks, tracks, wheels and wheel bearings.
 Oarlocks, wheels, and tracks should last for thousands of miles, but if they begin to feel rough it is time to replace them.
 The best maintenance is to keep them clean, especially to keep sand from beach launches out of the tracks.
 I recommend frequent wipes of the tracks with a cotton rag.
 Lubrication of these parts is not necessary, although it may help to silence a squeak.
 WD 40 or any of the "dry" teflon or waxy lubricants work well.
+The wheel bearings require no maintenance, but may eventually wear out especially if you row in salt water.
+If the wheels do not turn smoothly or if it feels as if there is grit inside the bearing it is time for a change.